 All that really needs to escape is that toxic tendency toward self-censorship.

 Writing is still elusive.
 Writing is hard, unforgiving in a way at times.
-Writing involves so much organization, for myself I often can’t even handle it without also making visual art.
+Writing involves so much organization, I often can’t even handle it without also making visual art.
 Words have felt like pressure cookers, images like rivers.
 Images like relief.

 It’s said that words, language, are limited and inadequate – but which mode of expression isn’t?

 Images aren’t enough either, as enamored as we are of them.
 There’s things that pictures just can’t do, can’t show the same way.
 Pictures can not take the place of words.
 So then it’s the writing that happens by surprise in the midst of creating art.
 Writing is the relief.
 Out of a sudden desperation, exasperation that can’t be expressed immediately enough without switching mediums, turning to words.